Don't polish the fish, change the water: The Search for Leadership

 A special issue of the AMED Journal looks at paradoxes relating to:

-The issue costs £15 but you can get it for £10 as a Triarchy reader by clicking here.
+The issue costs £10 but you can get it - and other recent editions of the Journal - for £5 as a Triarchy reader by clicking here.